shyakx/BK-Pulse-v1/docs/POSTGRESQL_TROUBLESHOOTING.md

 The prediction API works independently - you can still use:
 - `POST /api/predictions/single` - for single predictions
-- The test script: `node server/scripts/testPrediction.js` ✅
+- Test the prediction functionality by making a prediction request through the API ✅